By Jerri-Lynn Scofield, who has worked as a securities lawyer and a derivatives trader. She is currently writing a book about textile artisans.

 Discussions of issues – Medicare for All, free college, the Green New Deal – regarded as fringe or downright quixotic. are now front and center in American political debate.
 Why shouldn’t the morass of college admissions – especially how the current system perpetuates and legitimizes inequality – be discussed?

-So I’d like to close by widening the discussion to consider some possible reforms, perhaps providing a basis for some enterprising Congresscritter convene hearings on these issues.
+So I’d like to close by widening the discussion to consider some possible reforms, perhaps providing a basis for some enterprising Congresscritter to convene hearings on these issues.

 The investigations seem to have touched a nerve – embarrassment even – that the vaunted US prestige education sector has fallen to follow a standard more often associated with corrupt developing countries.